Litecoin at Resistance? We look to Sell at 133.65 (stop at 137.67)

 Preferred trade is to sell into rallies.
-Previous support, now becomes resistance at 120.00.
-20 1hour EMA is at 119.00.
-The trend of lower highs is located at 123.00.
+Choppy price action seen.
+Previous resistance located at 132.00.
+The trend of lower highs is located at 134.00.
 This is negative for short term sentiment and we look to set shorts at good risk/reward levels for a further correction lower.

 Please also be reminded that if despite the above, any of the said technical analysis (or any of the said indicators, strategies, columns, articles and other features accessible on/through this site) is found to be advisory or a recommendation; and not merely informational in nature, the same is in any event provided with the intention of being for general circulation and availability only.
 As such it is not intended to and does not form part of any offer or recommendation directed at you specifically, or have any regard to the investment objectives, financial situation or needs of yourself or any other specific person.
 Before committing to a trade or investment therefore, please seek advice from a financial or other professional adviser regarding the suitability of the product for you and (where available) read the relevant product offer/description documents, including the risk disclosures.
 If you do not wish to seek such financial advice, please still exercise your mind and consider carefully whether the product is suitable for you because you alone remain responsible for your trading – both gains and losses.